Regulators are increasingly wary of Google’s Fitbit acquisition due to data privacy issues. The deal is expected go through in the months ahead.

 The DOJ is looking into whether the acquisition will lead to anti-competitive behavior.
 Fitbit is one of the big players in the wearable market.
 If the deal gets the go-ahead that would mean one less independent player.
 There’s also the possibility its operating system will be merged into WearOS.

-The other, perhaps bigger, issue is to do with data privacy – targeted advertising comes to mind.
+The biggest concern is to do with data privacy – targeted advertising comes to mind.
 A number of consumer groups in the US, including Public Citizen, Center for Digital Democracy and Consumer Federation of America, have asked regulators and lawmakers to block the merger.
 A letter that was posted to the FTC by a number of these bodies states that “Google will further consolidate its monopoly power over Internet-based services” and that “It will increase its already massive store of consumer data.”

-DOJ antitrust chief Makan Delrahim confirmed at a conference in November, data privacy is part of their investigation.
+DOJ antitrust chief Makan Delrahim confirmed at a conference last November, data privacy is part of their investigation.

 “It would be a grave mistake to believe that privacy concerns can never play a role in antitrust analysis,” he said.